ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/setup/upgrade-to-v3.md

 ### ToolJet Database

 ToolJet Database is now a core requirement for the 3.0.
-The ToolJet Database will be automatically enabled and configured by default.
+To use ToolJet Database, you'd have to set up and deploy PostgREST server which helps querying ToolJet Database.
+Please [follow the instructions here](./env-vars/#enable-tooljet-database-required).

 ## Help and Support